An introduction to key risks in digital health transactions

 You will also need to consider other healthcare-specific regulatory issues, including the classification of your digital solution under the EU Medical Device Regulation.

-Any transactions in this area are likely to involve detailed scrutiny, legal due diligence and negotiation of how risks should be allocated in relation to these issues and other matters such as any liability to third parties for any defects in these new digital solutions.
+Any transactions in this area are likely to involve detailed scrutiny, legal due diligence and negotiation of how risks should be allocated in relation to these issues and other matters such as the impact of COVID-19 and any liability to third parties for any defects in these new digital solutions.

 Working with us